ibm-cloud-docs/discovery-data/sentence-classifier.md

 ## Before you begin
 {: #sentence-classifier-prereq}

-Find or create a collection with documents having various sentence examples that you want Discovery to learn about.
+Find or create a collection with documents having various sentence examples that you want {{site.data.keyword.discoveryshort}} to learn about.
 To teach the sentence classifier, you must label examples of sentence classes.
 You can only label examples if your collection contains valid examples.
 Try to find documents that have many and varying sentences that function as examples of every sentence class that you want to define.

 ## Adding a sentence classifier
 {: #sentence-classifier-add}